 Learn everything you need to know to start a new career as an Insurance Claims Adjuster.
 Gain an understanding of various branches of the insurance industry, automotive, home, worker's compensation, health, and life, plus develop interpersonal skills, written communications, and practical claims adjustment skills.
-The coursework trains students to:

 Instruction Pack I introduces students to careers in the field of insurance claims adjustment.
 Students learn the basics of insurance, including concepts and terminology.
 They also study the importance of strong interpersonal skills as they pertain to this career.
 After all, insurance claims adjusters must be able to calm clients, interview witnesses and negotiate settlements.
 Therefore, this instruction pack enables students to obtain a firm foundation of the claims adjustment process.
 Finally, students get their first taste of specific insurance types as they take an in-depth look at health and accident insurance.